merakigenart/meraki-js-sdk/README.md

 To create a script for Meraki, you must use the framework (SDK) we provide as an npm package.
 This allows for uniformity between scripts, regardless of what rendering library is in use.
 This makes it easier to create scripts as there's a single, documented way to write a valid Meraki script.

+**It is important to note that you should NOT reference the `Meraki` class, `p5` functions, or any other external libraries from outside of the `Script` class.
+Doing so may cause your script not to render, cause automated code analyzers to fail (resulting in approval delays), or other cause unforeseen errors.**

 The core of your script will be a modern ECMAScript class named `Script` that extends a `MerakiScript` class, as shown below:

 ```js